Positive Intermediate Ricci Curvature on Fibre Bundles: Proof of the main theorems

 as $t,\lambda\to0$.
-For $\lambda=0$ we obtain the matrix
+For $\lambda=0$, we obtain the matrix

-Recall that by Lemma \ref{k+1}, we have $Ric_k>0$ on $M$ if and only if for each unit $\Psi$ the map $R_\Psi^t$ is $(k+1)$-positive.
-Now $\check{R}_X$ is $k_2$-positive by assumption, so the sum of any $k_2+1$ of its eigenvalues is positive.
-Since eigenvalues depend continuously on the matrix, see e.g.\ \cite[Theorem VI.1.6]{Bh}, there exists $t_0>0$ so that the sum of any $q+k_2+1$ eigenvalues of the above matrix is positive for all $t\in(0,t_0)$.
-Since $R^t_\Psi$ depends continuously on $\Psi$, $t_0$ can be chosen to be independent of $X$ and this conclusion holds for all $\lambda\in[0,\lambda_0)$ for some $\lambda_0>0$.
+By assumption $\check{R}_X$ is $k_1$-positive, so the sum of any $k_1+1$ of its eigenvalues is positive.
+Since eigenvalues depend continuously on the matrix, see, e.g., \cite[Corollary VI.1.6]{Bh}, there exists $t_0>0$ so that the sum of any $p+k_1+1$ eigenvalues of the above matrix is positive for all $t\in(0,t_0)$.
+Since $R^t_\Psi$ depends continuously on $\Psi$, this conclusion holds for all $\lambda\in[0,\lambda_0)$ for some $\lambda_0>0$.

 Now let $\lambda\geq\lambda_0$.
 Multiplying the matrix by $t$ gives the matrix